AKAD0/Counter_Notch_AON/README.md

 • AON lower than calculated for specified TAS would conceal *Bandit* within doppler filter (radar will struggle to track).

-• AON higher than calculated for specified TAS would neutralize notch.
+• AON higher than calculated for specified TAS would neutralize *Bandit's* notch.

 # Results.
 Result data for F/A-18, F-14: